 Broadcast live to colleagues in teams, spaces or even the entire company with interactive chat and engagement!

-- When planning a Livestream to more than 5,000 people, please provide Workvivo with at least 1 week's notice and share the breakdown by audience location.
-This will ensure your livestream will broadcast seamlessly.
-You can contact email@example.com to notify us of the above.
+- When planning a livestream to >5,000 people, please let Workvivo know at least one week in advance so that we can make sure your livestream is as seamless as possible along with the breakdown by audience and location.
+You can contact firstname.lastname@example.org to notify us of the above.

 - Your technical team may need to open certain ports to allow livestreaming to

 - This includes ports 443 and 8443 for both HTTPS and WSS Protocols.

 - Please check that you have a strong internet connection to ensure you have a successful livestream as lagging may occur if the connection is weak or is interrupted.
 You can check your internet speed using an online speed test such as speed.cloudflare.com.